MightyStud/streamlit-video-tutorial/README.md

 This project was made as a helper repo to follow along while initializing a streamit wep-app.

 [Link to Video in Arabic](https://youtu.be/6HlSaLuqw3w)

+## Full version

+The full version of this Web-App is available on this [repo](https://github.com/MightyStud/High-School-Data-Analysis-Streamlit-App)